 - Real-Time Clock Counts Seconds, Minutes, Hours, Date of the Month, Month, Day of the Week, and Year, with Leap-Year Compensation Valid Up to 2100

 - Programmable Square-Wave Output Signal

 - Simple Serial Interface Connects to Most Microcontrollers

 - Battery-Backup Input for Continuous Timekeeping

 - 3.3V Operation

 In this Tutorial, we are going to cover the RTC and the temperature section.
 The remaining features like ALARM, and square wave will be covered in upcoming tutorials.Let’s first start by setting up the CubeMx for the I2C.

-So, in the setup above, i have enabled the I2C peripheral.
+In the setup above, I have enabled the I2C peripheral.
 Both, the RTC module, and LCD will be connected to this same I2C.
 The connection is Shown below

 There is nothing special about Interfacing DS3231 with any microcontroller.
 It’s basically a memory device, which we can write the data to and read the data from.
 Just like any other memory device, we have to do the following in order to perform the read/write operation